DavidVanDelist/David-s-project/README.md

 # David-s-project
 # Project Name

- Add short description of project here > If you show it an image of a car it will tell you what kind of car it is
+In my project you will be able to show a picture of a car to the camera and it will tell you what kind of car it is.

 ![add image descrition here](direct image link here)